Vlad-404/trivia-game/README.md

 ### Wireframes

 After the initial idea, I decided to make a couple of sketches and make wireframes for different platforms to have an idea how will the page look like on different platforms.
+Software used for generating mockups was [Balsamiq](https://balsamiq.com/?gclid=EAIaIQobChMIzK-ozrWk6QIVF-vtCh1l-woMEAAYASAAEgJ_vvD_BwE).

-I decided to opt out of Bootstrap as the page is simple enough to have my own code and don't have a clash with Bootstrap on any my own classes.
-That's why I have only one media querry.
+I decided to opt out of Bootstrap as the page is simple enough to have my own code and don't have a clash with Bootstrap on any of my own classes.
+That's why I have only one media querry which proved to be simple and effective enough.

 You can find all the wireframes in the [wireframes](https://github.com/Vlad-404/trivia-game/tree/master/wireframes) folder.